isu-digital/digital-collections-template/README.md

 featured image is a jpeg created from screenshot, stored in assets/img folder. (owikle 2024-10-28)

-locations page removed from nav (owikle 2024-10-28)
+locations page removed from nav since there is only one location (owikle 2024-10-28)

 # CollectionBuilder-CSV